Real-space construction of crystalline topological superconductors and insulators in 2D interacting fermionic systems: Other cases of crystalline topological phases with wallpaper group symmetry

 Then we consider the systems with $U^f(1)$ charge conservation.
 For an arbitrary 0D block, different 0D block-states are characterized by different irreducible representations of the symmetry group as:

 Here $\mathbb{Z}$ represents the complex fermion and $\mathbb{Z}_3$ represents the eigenvalues of 3-fold rotational symmetry operation.
-For systems with spinless fermions, consider 1D bubble equivalence on 1D blocks $\tau_1$ [cf. 1D bubble, here yellow and red dots represent particle and hole, respectively, and they can be trivialized if we shrink them to a point]: it adds three complex fermions at each 0D block $\mu_1$ and removes three complex fermions at each 0D block $\mu_3$ (by adding three holes), hence the number of complex fermions at $\mu_1$ and $\mu_2$ are not independent.
-More specifically, suppose there are $a$ complex fermions at each $\mu_1$ and $b$ complex fermions at each $\mu_3$, and suppose $c=a+b$.
-Take above manipulation $n$ times ($n\in\mathbb{Z}$), the number of complex fermions on each $\mu_1/\mu_3$ is $a+3n/b-3n$, and their summation remains invariant.
-So for a specific $c$, there are only three independent cases:
+For systems with spinless fermions, consider 1D bubble equivalence on 1D blocks $\tau_1$ [cf. 1D bubble, here yellow and red dots represent particle and hole, respectively, and they can be trivialized if we shrink them to a point]: it adds three complex fermions with $U^f(1)$ charge $+1$ (particles) at each 0D block $\mu_1$ and three complex fermions with $U^f(1)$ charge $-1$ (holes) at each 0D block $\mu_3$, hence the $U^f(1)$ charges at $\mu_1$ and $\mu_2$ are not independent.

-which reduces the classification of complex fermion decorations from $\mathbb{Z}^2$ to $\mathbb{Z}\times\mathbb{Z}_3$.
+With the help of above discussions, we consider the 0D block-state decorations.
+The 0D block-state at $\mu_j$ ($j=1,2,3$) can be labeled by $(m_j,\phi_j)$, where $m_j\in\mathbb{Z}$ labels the $U^f(1)$ charges on $\mu_j$, $\phi_j$ labels the eigenvalues of 3-fold rotation at $\mu_j$.
+Start from the following trivial state:

+Take aforementioned 1D bubble constructions on $\tau_j$ by $l_j$ times ($j=1,2,3$), above trivial state will be deformed to the following 0D block-state:

+And this state should be trivial.
+There are only two independent indices ($l_1$ and $l_2$).
 Therefore, the ultimate classification of crystalline topological phases protected by $p3$ symmetry for 2D systems with spinless fermions is:

 It is easy to verify that for $p3$ symmetry, there is no difference between systems with spinless and spin-1/2 fermions, hence the the ultimate classification of crystalline topological phases protected by $p3$ symmetry for 2D systems with spin-1/2 fermions is: